HTTP-APIs/http-apis.github.io/pages/Example.md

 Since Hydra uses classes to describe the information expected or returned by an operation, it also defines a concept to describe the properties known to be supported by a class.
 The following example illustrates this feature.
 Instead of referencing properties directly, `supportedProperty` references an intermediate data structure, namely instances of the `SupportedProperty` class.
-This makes it possible to define whether a specific property is required or whether it is read-only or write-only depending on the class it is associated with.
+This makes it possible to define whether a specific property is required or whether it is readable or writeable by client depending on the class it is associated with.

 #### EXAMPLE 6: Defining a class and documenting its supported properties
 ```